Onmyoujin/combined-girl-mod/README.txt

  * (Optional) After first launch, navigate to the mod directory using Open > Open Game Mods Folder > CombinedGirlMod and edit config.json to change settings as described in the Configuration section below.
+ * (Alternative) Download General Mod Config Menu and use that to edit the settings directly.

 === LEGACY INSTALLATION ===